lenn-devson/mini-cms/README.md

 3. Simplifying a devs work
 HAML and SASS as code precompilers, which save a lot of (redundant) code.
 SimpleForms gem (which works nicely with Bootstrap) produces forms with less code than base.
 This branches' output will look the same to the user, but its a foundation to save code and makes working on it easier when you get used to it.

+4. React Frontend
+Showcasing one-page app with Rails APIs

-4. More features to come, that I want to have while coding previous steps
+5. More features to come, that I want to have while coding previous steps